-- 18. Lucas County, Ohio is composed of the municipalities of Toledo, Sylvania, Maumee, and Oregon, the villages of Ottawa Hills, Holland, Whitehouse, Waterville, Berkey and Harbor View, and the townships of Swanton, Washington, Jerusalem, Waterville, Spencer, Springfield, Sylvania, Monclova, Providence, Richfield, and Harding. - 19.
-In 1970, the population of Lucas County was 484,370 persons: 427,541 (approximately 88%) were white; 54,694 (approximately 11%) were black; and 2,135 (less than 1%) were Mexican-American or other minority group. - 20.
+- 14. Lucas County is composed of the municipalities of Toledo, Sylvania, Maumee, and Oregon, the villages of Ottawa Hills, Holland, Whitehouse, Waterville, Berkey and Harbor View, and the townships of Swanton, Washington, Jerusalem, Waterville, Spencer, Springfield, Sylvania, Monclova, Providence, Richfield, and Harding. - 15.
+In 1970, the population of Lucas County was 484,370 persons: 427,541 (approximately 88%) were white; 54,694 (approximately 11%) were black; and 2,135 (less than 1%) were Mexican-American or other minority group. - 16.
 The population of Lucas County is racially segregated.
 Approximately 97% of the black persons and about 86% of the Mexican Americans and other minorities who reside in the County live in the City of Toledo and are concentrated in limited sections of it.
 The remaining minority group members reside in concentrated pockets in other parts of the County.

-- 21. In the past several years, employment opportunities in the suburban areas of Lucas County have increased at a rate far exceeding the rate of increase for the City of Toledo, where the overwhelming majority of blacks, Mexican-Americans, and other minorities reside. - 22.
-The racial composition of the public schools in Lucas County reflects the racially segregated residential patterns of the area. - 23.
+- 17. In the past several years, employment opportunities in the suburban areas of Lucas County have increased at a rate far exceeding the rate of increase for the City of Toledo, where the overwhelming majority of blacks, Mexican-Americans, and other minorities reside. - 18.
+The racial composition of the public schools in Lucas County reflects the racially segregated residential patterns of the area. - 19.
 TMHA manages approximately 3,000 units of public housing in the City of Toledo.
 These dwellings have been provided under cooperation agreements or resolutions with the City.
-TMHA has also entered into a cooperation agreement with Lucas County calling for 100 units, of which only 52 have been erected.
-All family public housing is located in the City of Toledo, except for the 52 units which are located in a predominantly black and low-income area of the County called Spencer Sharples. - 24.
-The TMHA waiting list for family public housing units is composed of about 1,800 applicants, two-thirds of whom are blacks and Mexican-Americans. - 25.
-In the past, TMHA has maintained policies and practices of racial discrimination and segregation in the administration and operation of its public housing program. - 26.
-TMHA's past policies and practices have contributed substantially to the racially segregated character of Lucas County. - 27.
-There is a substantial need in all areas within the jurisdiction of TMHA for decent, safe, and sanitary low-income housing which Plaintiffs and the members of their class can afford. - 28.
-Before TMHA may construct or acquire low-income conventional public housing, it must enter into a cooperation agreement with the governing body in whose jurisdiction the project is to be located.
-There are presently conventional family public housing units under reservation from HUD to TMHA.
+TMHA has also entered into a cooperation agreement with Lucas 1.
+County calling for 100 units, of which only 52 have been erected.
+All family public housing is located in the City of Toledo, except for the 52 units which are located in a predominantly black and low-income area of the County called Spencer Sharples. - 20.
+The TMHA waiting list for family unit public housing is composed of about 1,800 applicants, two-thirds of whom are blacks and Mexican-Americans. - 21.
+In the past, TMHA has discriminated against minorities in the administration and operation of its public housing program. - 22.
+There is a substantial need in all areas within the jurisdiction of TMHA for decent, safe, and sanitary low-income housing which plaintiffs and the class they represent can afford. - 23.
+Before TMHA may construct or acquire low-income housing, it must enter into a cooperation agreement with the governing body in whose jurisdiction the project is to be located.
+42 USC 1415(7)(b). - 24.
+Before TMHA may lease low-income housing, it must receive approval by resolution from the governing body in whose jurisdiction the leased housing is to be located.
+42 USC 1421 b(a)(2).